-The curriculum component of the SFL is crucial for developing and updating the English Preparatory Program, syllabi, course outlines, writing and speaking portfolios and classroom materials.
+The curriculum component of the SFL is crucial for developing and updating the English Preparatory Program, syllabi, course outlines, portfolio and classroom materials.
 The SFL sets its objectives, which are aligned with the CEFR, in relation to the needs of students, the academic expectations of faculties and departments, and the university's policy.
-The SFL implements a curriculum design cycle that involves needs analysis, evaluation of the feedback related to the previous academic year. establishing objectives, material selection and design of supplementary resource, instructional process, analyzing the collected data, and evaluation.
+The SFL implements a curriculum design cycle that involves needs analysis, evaluation of the feedback related to the previous academic year, establishing objectives, material selection and design of supplementary resource, instructional process, analyzing the collected data, and evaluation.
 For the selection of course books the coordinators are required to fill in the Course Book Selection Form (Appendix 10) and submit the form to the SFL management.
 Considering the result of the curriculum cycle and feedback, the SFL makes modifications and necessary steps are taken.

-The SFL provides its students with a modular language teaching system offered in five terms.
-In EPP, the students are provided an extensive language education in five levels which are Elementary, Pre-intermediate, Intermediate, Upper-intermediate and Advanced.
-Each term is composed of one level.
-Each level is composed of 26 hours of teaching per week except for Intermediate level which is 24 hours of teaching.
+The SFL provides its students with a modular language teaching system offered in three terms.
+In EPP, the students are provided an extensive language education in five levels which are Elementary, Pre-intermediate, Intermediate, Upper-intermediate and Advanced and four modules which are Module A, Module A+, Module B and Module B+.
+Each module is composed of two levels.
+Each level is composed of 26 hours of teaching per week except for Intermediate level for Non-ELT group which is 24 hours of teaching.
 At Elementary and Pre-intermediate levels, students follow an integrated skills course that is supported with writing course and listening & speaking course.
-At Intermediate, Upperintermediate and Advanced levels, students are offered with skill-based courses in order to provide a chance to develop each of their skills significantly.
+At Intermediate, Upper-intermediate and Advanced levels, students are offered with skill-based courses in order to provide a chance to develop each of their skills significantly.
 Following their skill-based courses, students are offered ESP (English for Specific Purposes) courses in their field of study to create an educational bridge between SFL and their departments.